 What the drinking is actually doing

-A separate note, briefly, on naltrexone.
-The Sinclair Method works on the neurochemical reward layer — when the drink lands, the reward is blunted, and over weeks the pathway is supposed to extinguish.
-Some clients respond well to it; some find the side effects intolerable; some find that the reward dampens but the cue keeps firing on its old schedule.
-Cue-pathway hypnotherapy and naltrexone target different layers; some clients work both, with their GP and with me, in concert.
+Naltrexone and the Sinclair Method target a different part of the drinking loop.
+When the drink lands, the reward is blunted, and over time the brain may stop expecting the same payoff.
+Some clients respond well.
+Some find the side effects too much.
+Some find the reward drops but the cue keeps firing on its old schedule.
+Cue-pathway hypnotherapy and naltrexone target different things.
+Some clients use both, with their GP and with me, in concert.

-Hypnotherapy targets the cue, not the chemistry and not the belief.
-The five-thirty transition, the kitchen-at-six, the first glass before dinner, the dinner pour, the 9pm couch — these are what the protocol retrains, cue by cue, calibrated to the trigger profile a particular life has wired.
+At The Christian Hypnotherapist, I use hypnotherapy to target the cue, not the chemistry and not the belief.
+The protocol retrains the pattern living inside, the kitchen-at-six, the first glass before dinner, the dinner pour, and the 9pm couch — cue by cue, calibrated to the cue-profile your own life has wired.

 When the cue releases

-It is a Tuesday in October.
-The work has been ordinary.
-The kids are doing homework.
-The light through the kitchen window is the same gold it has always been at twenty to six.
-Anna walks in for water.
-She fills the kettle and stands at the bench while it boils, looking at the cookbook open on the counter.
-The wine fridge is where it has always been, two metres to her left.
-She does not think about it.
-She makes the tea.
-She carries the cup through to the lounge.
-Halfway down the hallway she notices that she did not think about the wine in the kitchen.
-The not-thinking is the thing she notices, the way someone might notice the absence of a sound that has been there for years.
+You walk in for water.
+You fill the kettle and stand at the bench while the kettle boils, looking at the cookbook open on the counter.
+The wine fridge is where the wine fridge has always been, two metres to your left.
+You do not think about wine.
+You make the tea and carry the mug through to the lounge.
+Halfway down the hallway, you notice you did not think about wine in the kitchen.
+The not-thinking is what you notice.

 The 3am wake does not come.
 The morning begins on time.
-The Saturday at the park with the toddler is the actual Saturday, the one the couch-hangover used to eat.
-The dinner with friends ends with sparkling water and a long conversation and the keys in her hand at half past ten and the drive home clear-eyed.
-The wedding photo from October — different one, a friend's this time — has her face in it and the face looks like the face she keeps in her head when she pictures herself.
+The Saturday at the park with the toddler is the actual Saturday, not the Saturday the couch-hangover used to eat.
+Dinner with friends ends with sparkling water, a long conversation, and the keys in your hand at half past ten.
+The drive home is clear.

-The four hours a day that used to be the cognitive load of thinking about wine starting at 4pm — not the wine itself, the thinking — have come quietly back to her.
-She has stopped counting.
-She has stopped tracking.
-She has stopped having the conversation with herself about whether tonight is the night she stops.
-The endpoint that the discovery call helped her name — for some clients it is sustainable moderation, for some it is full sobriety, for some it is somewhere between, and the work names which one fits her shape — is what it is, and it is not the daily question it used to be.
+The four hours a day that used to go to thinking about wine starting at 4pm — not the wine, the thinking — have come quietly back.
+You have stopped counting.
+You have stopped tracking.
+You have stopped having the nightly argument with yourself about whether tonight is the night you stop.
+The endpoint the discovery call helped you name — for some sustainable moderation, for some full sobriety, for some somewhere between — is what the endpoint is.
+The endpoint is not the daily question anymore.

-This is not a different woman.
-This is the same woman.
-It is the absence of the bottle as the day's punctuation.
-It is the absence of the 3am cortisol wake.
-It is the absence of the 4pm calculation.
-It is the absence, on a Tuesday at twenty to six, of any thought of wine at all.
+You are the same person.
+The absence of the bottle as the day's punctuation.
+The absence of the 3am cortisol wake.
+The absence of the 4pm calculation.
+The absence of a Tuesday at twenty-to-six becoming about wine.

 The five sessions

-Where the pattern is more entrenched — where the drinking has braided into a long depression, or into anxiety that has been managed by the wine for a decade — I sometimes recommend the seven-session protocol rather than the five.
-We talk about that on the call.
-It is not a sales upgrade.
-It is a calibration to what the work is actually going to need.
+Where the pattern is more entrenched — braided into a long depression, or into anxiety the wine has been managing for years — I sometimes recommend seven sessions rather than five.
+We decide that on the call.

 A note from the practitioner

-I have watched the drinking pattern run the same way in faithful men and women — for years.
-The drinking pattern is not a failure of faith or discipline.
-It lives in the layer below your thoughts.
-That is what hypnotherapy reaches.
-And that's what we can use to bring about real change together.
+I have watched the drinking pattern run the same way in faithful men and women for years.
+The pattern is not a failure of belief.
+The pattern is not a failure of discipline.
+The pattern is an automatic one — it fires before you have time to think.
+That part of the brain is exactly what clinical hypnotherapy reaches.

 — Charles